r0b1nz/iOS-photos-extractor/README.md

 # iOS-photos-extractor
-### Extracts all the photos from the random folder cluster formed by Apple USB Mounting services and saves all of them in a specified folder.
+### Extracts all the photos from the random folder cluster formed by Apple USB Mounting services and saves them in a specified folder.